Beijing calls for peace, Zelensky plans to meet Xi Jinping - ExBulletin

 Beijing calls for peace, Zelensky plans to meet Xi Jinping.
 PHOTO/Reuters

+kyiv – President of Ukraine Volodymyr Zelensky said he planned to meet his Chinese counterpart, Xi Jinping .
+The plan comes after Beijing called for urgent peace talks to end the war in Ukraine.

-Zelensky also said he was doing his best to prevent China from supplying arms to Russia to avoid the risk of “World War III”.
+Zelensky also said he was doing his best to prevent China’s supply of arms to Russia to avoid the risk of “World War III”.

 “I plan to meet Xi Jinping,” he told reporters as Ukraine marked the first anniversary of the Russian invasion.
 “It will be important for the security of the world,” he continued.